 Timber framing has been around, in some form or another, for over 2,000 years.
-So it stands to reason, some interesting timber framing traditions and customs have sprung up in connection with the design and construction of timber frame structures.
-We thought, in this season of tradition and home, we’d share some of the more inspired stories.
+So it stands to reason, some interesting timber framing traditions and customs have sprung up in connection with timber frame construction.
+We thought we’d share some of the more interesting ones…

 Topping Out Ceremony and the Wetting Bush